 Second, you will be contacted by email or telephone to confirm the receipt of your information and confirm the date of your child’s dedication.

-Pastor Heather Lewandowski looks forward to meeting with you at 9:30 AM the Sunday of the dedication to go over your information, and speak to you about the name of your child.
+A pastor will meet with you before the service on the Sunday of the dedication to go over your information and speak to you about the name of your child.
 She will offer you a detailed description of what will happen during the service.
 We would also request you to supply a photograph of your child (or a family picture) to be shown to the congregation when your child is dedicated.

-***Please email your baby’s photograph to Kristin Hayden the week prior to attending the class.
+***Please email your baby’s photograph to Madison Craft the week prior to attending the class.
 The photograph will be used in the service during your child’s dedication.

 A: On the Sunday of your dedication: